2016 Road to Le Mans: Background

 A support race for the 2016 24 Hours of Le Mans was reported in October 2015, and formally announced the next month.
 The Automobile Club de l'Ouest (ACO) in partnership with the Le Mans Endurance Management promoter organised the 2016 Road to Le Mans event, which took place on 18 June 2016 at the Circuit de la Sarthe near Le Mans, France.
 It was the event's inaugural edition, the second round of the 2016 GT3 Le Mans Cup and served as a support event for the 2016 24 Hours of Le Mans.

-Euan Hankey and Salih Yoluç led the Drivers' Championship with 25 points after winning the season-opening round at Imola Italy, seven championship points ahead of Hiroshi Hamaguchi and Adrian Quaife-Hobbs in second and ten ahead of Nicolas Misslin and Matthieu Vaxivière in third.
+Euan Hankey and Salih Yoluç led the Drivers' Championship with 25 championship points after winning the season-opening round at Imola in Italy, seven championship points ahead of Hiroshi Hamaguchi and Adrian Quaife-Hobbs in second and ten ahead of Nicolas Misslin and Matthieu Vaxivière in third.
 The No. 34 TF Sport team led the Teams' Championship with 25 championship points, seven championship points ahead of FFF Racing Team by ACM's No. 55 squad and ten ahead of the No. 26 Classic and Modern Racing team.

 Regulations and entrants

 Entry to the event was open from 18 March to 15 April 2016.
 The ACO's selection committee issued invitations to Le Mans Prototype 3 (LMP3) vehicles from the ACO's continental racing series, the European Le Mans Series and/or the Asian Le Mans Series, as well as Group GT3 (GT3) cars from the GT3 Le Mans Cup (GT3 LMC).
 All current GT3 LMC full-season entries were automatically accepted while the ACO reserved the right to invite additional LMP3 and GT3 cars to the race.
-LMP3 teams could field one or two drivers; however GT3 teams could not field only one driver.
+LMP3 teams could field one or two drivers; however GT3 teams could not field only one driver and was a non-championship race for them.
 Each team had to sign a bronze-rated driver (that is a gentleman driver).
 No platinum-rated driver (that is a professional driver) could participate.
 Each driver was permitted no more than 20 minutes to drive on the track.
 Michelin supplied the event's control tyres with each class receiving a single slick tyre specification.

 The entry list was published on 19 May 2016.
-The 37-car entry list included 19 LMP3 and 17 GT3 cars.
+The 37-car entry list included 19 LMP3 and 18 GT3 cars, the first time such vehicles raced alongside each other in the LMC.
 Several of the LMP3 entries were ELMS competitors and all but two used Ligier JS P3-Nissan cars.
 The two non-Ligiers were a Ginetta P3-15-Nissan car and a ADESS 03-Nissan car.
 The GT3 LMC contributed 11 of the 17 entries in the GT3 class, and there were nine manufacturers represented in the category.
 AF Corse and Larbre Compétition were the only teams competing in the 24 Hours of Le Mans and the Road to Le Mans.
 The BMS Scuderia Italia Ferrari 458 Italia GT3 was the lone GT3 car missing from the entry list.